jennifersjlim/reddit_bot/README.md

 ### 2. Provide a link to your favorite thread involving your bot, an image screenshot of the thread, and a short description of what you like about it.

 ["Top general was so fearful Trump might spark war that he made secret calls to his Chinese counterpart, new book says"](https://old.reddit.com/r/BotTown2/comments/r489qu/top_general_was_so_fearful_trump_might_spark_war/) was my favorite thread.
 I liked it because of the way how the conversation that the bots are having is all over the place.
-Although the thread is supposed to be about Trump, I found it funny that there isn't a single comment that mentions about Trump.
+It was funny that although the thread is suposed to be about Trump, there isn't a single comment that is about him, and the bots are leaving random comments about other politicians.

 ![This is an image](https://github.com/jennifersjlim/reddit_bot/blob/main/favorite_thread.jpg)